|1 per sqft||6-8hrs+||March, April||June||N/A

-Eggplants are great for growing in containers and they yield a very large harvest.
+Eggplants are great for growing in LifeSpace Gardens and they yield a very large harvest.
 They are easy to grow but do take a while to mature.
-To make the maturing process faster you can buy transplants from a nursery in late spring or early summer.
+The also love heat and sun.

 How do I Grow Eggplants?

 To help keep your seeds warm, while they are growing indoors, invest in a heat mat.
-Continue to grow your seedlings in 4 inch pots before moving them into their containers.
-When you’re getting ready to transplant your seedlings, warm the soil a few days beforehand by covering it with black plastic.
-Move your plants into their containers once weather is consistently above 10 C (50 F) at night.
+Continue to grow your seedlings in 4 inch pots before moving them into the garden.
+When you’re getting ready to transplant your seedlings, warm the soil a few days beforehand by covering it with black plastic/cloth.
+Move your plants into the garden once the weather is consistently above 10 C (50 F) at night.

 1 cup: Folate (5%), Vitamin B6 (3%), Vitamin K (4%), Thiamin (2%), Manganese (10%), Potassium (5%)

-Harvest your eggplant with scissors to avoid damaging the plant and pick some fruits that are half the size of mature fruit because it will stimulate the plant to keep producing.
-Another sign that your eggplant is ready to harvest is when they look dark and glossy.
+Harvest your eggplant with scissors to avoid damaging the plant.
+Pick some fruits that are half the size of mature fruit because it will stimulate the plant to keep producing.
+Clip the stem as close to the stalk as possible without damaging the stalk itself.
+Another sign that your eggplant is ready to harvest is when they nice and glossy.

 Preparing and using

 Store your eggplant on the kitchen table if you’re not going to use them right away, but don’t store them in your refrigerator.
 Be mindful when handling your eggplant as they can bruise easily.
-Eggplants are great to use in stews, stir fry and for baking.
-They are also great if you're looking to reduce your meat consumption as they are very hearty.
+Eggplants are great to use in famous dishes such as eggplant parmesan, moussaka and ratatouille, or fry them up in a stirfry.
+They are also great if you're looking to reduce your meat consumption as they are very hearty and great on the grill.

 Helpful Tips and Tricks